-In this section regarding your privacy, the words 'we', 'us' and 'our' refer to TAL Life Limited (ABN 70 050 109) and TAL Services Limited (ACN 076 105 130), and Mercer Superannuation (Australia) Limited (ABN 79 004 717 533) (MSAL).
+In this section regarding your privacy, the words 'we', 'us' and 'our' refer to TAL Life Limited (ABN 70 050 109 450) and TAL Services Limited (ABN 60 076 105 130), and Mercer Superannuation (Australia) Limited (MSAL) (ABN 79 004 717 533).
 TAL Life Limited and TAL Services Limited are the administrator of the Product, appointed by MSAL.

-The way in which we collect, use and disclose your personal and sensitive information ('personal information') is explained in our respective Privacy Policies.
+The way in which we collect, use and disclose your personal and sensitive information (together referred to as 'personal information') is explained in our respective Privacy Policies.
 Our Privacy Policies are available via the respective websites or free of charge on request.
 The contact details are provided below.